Important Note (temporary):

 Impact cratering is, debatably, the single most widespread and important geological process in our solar system.
 Every large mass in the solar system accumulated by impacts.
 Today, impactites may define the lithology and petrology of more exposed solid surfaces in the solar system than any other single process, possibly including volcanism.
 More importantly, impact crater morphology and impactite lithologies make up the materials on the surface of virtually every planetary and sub-planetary body in the solar system upon which we are likely to ever walk.

 Planets with atmospheres are buffered from impacts, but present their own challenges.
 Venus is a boiling hell of hot, acidic gas, and Titan presents a reactive and frigid, thermally conductive environment that makes earth's moon look like a paradise beach.
 We will never walk the 'surface' of the gas giants, for reasons beyond enumeration.
-The hard, cold, airless, and accessible surfaces within this solar system - the surfaces upon which we will some day build colonies - are overwhelmingly characterized, petrologically, lithologically, and morphologically, by impact processes and products.
+The hard, cold, airless, and accessible surfaces within this solar system - the surfaces upon which we will some day search for resources or perhaps even build colonies - are overwhelmingly characterized, petrologically, lithologically, and morphologically, by impact cratering.
 Excepting some relatively intact volcanic surfaces on Mars, this is true for essentially every rocky or icy body, from the smallest asteroids to the earth and moon's planetary neighbors.
 The gas and fluid processes on these bodies and within their surfaces are taking place in the context of rocks that are fractured, metamorphosed, and emplaced largely by impacts.

 Impact induced faulting and brecciation defines the shape of this zone.
 The scale of prior impacts, combined with the body's gravity, define its depth, its porosity and, along with impact heating, governs the possible distribution of fluids, mineralized zones, or ices within it.
 Above this is a zone of finer megabreccia composed of large blocks of shattered rock mixed with impact melt and the churned remnants of the impacted upper surface.
 This is overlain by a surficial regolith, the rough equivalent of our soil (though sterile), composed of the proximal and distal ejecta (shattered material flung from impacts) of more recent impact events.
 These are not unique layers.
 Each blends into the next.
 Planetary weathering and lava flows, even very large ones, are often merely thin veneers built upon this sequence.